Get started with Macvlan network driverEstimated reading time: 13 minutes

 docker network rm <network_name or id>

-- Note: In Macvlan you are not able to ping or communicate with the default namespace IP address.
+When using macvlan, you cannot ping or communicate with the default namespace IP address.
 For example, if you create a container and try to ping the Docker host’s

-For more on Docker networking commands see Working with Docker network commands
+For more on Docker networking commands, see Working with Docker network commands](/engine/userguide/networking/work-with-networks/).

 VLANs (Virtual Local Area Networks) have long been a primary means of virtualizing data center networks and are still in virtually all existing networks today.
 VLANs work by tagging a Layer-2 isolation domain with a 12-bit identifier ranging from 1-4094 that is inserted into a packet header that enables a logical grouping of a single or multiple subnets of both IPv4 and IPv6.
 It is very common for network operators to separate traffic using VLANs based on a subnet(s) function or security profile such as